arupa444/FastAPI-Journal-Automation-with-Generative-And-AI-Compound-AI-System/README.md

-# 📚 Compound AI System for Journals – Automation API
+# 📚FastAPI Journal Automation with Generative AI(Compound AI System for Journals – Automation API)

 A **FastAPI-based** application designed to **automate the creation, enrichment, and management of journal articles**.
 This system integrates **Large Language Models (LLMs)** such as **Google Gemini** and **Groq’s LLaMA**, combined with the **CORE (Connecting Repositories) API**, to process and enhance journal data.